 When I arrived at the train station, I went up to the window to ask which bus to take to the Hilton and the guy said to me (in an Aussie brogue that could turn Kermit the Frog into George Clooney), “No worries, love.
 ‘Ave a seat over there and we’ll get ya sorted.”
 I wasn’t exactly sure what that meant but suddenly I was very much looking forward to being, “sorted.”

-Just a few minutes later I was indeed sorted out and on a bus bound for the Hilton.
+Just a few minutes later I was indeed sorted and on a bus bound for the Hilton Melbourne.
 My Starwood streak comes to an end here in Melbourne.
-Yes, there is a Westin in Melbourne but it was pretty pricey compared to the Hilton and I had some Hilton points to burn.
-Luckily I still maintain some status with Hilton (just gold) which actually got me an upgrade to an executive suite and access to the lounge.
+Yes, there is a Westin in Melbourne, but it was pretty pricey compared to the Hilton and I had some Hilton points to burn.
+Luckily, I still maintain some status with Hilton (just gold) which actually got me an upgrade to an executive suite and access to the lounge.
 Nice!

 It was also nice that at 10am they had a room all ready for me.
 I took a quick shower, grabbed my map of the city and headed out.
 With just one full day to see as much of Australia’s second-largest city as possible, there was no time to waste.

 Right next door to the Hilton was one of Melbourne’s top sites and the temple for sports-mad Melbournians: the Melbourne Cricket Ground (also known as the MCG or just the “G”).
 Seating almost 100,000 fans, the G was the site of the first Australian Rules football game in 1858 and the first Test cricket match between Australia and England in 1877.
 It’s massive and I can only imagine what the atmosphere is like around here on a match day.

 From the G, I wound my way over to the Yarra River and walked along the water all the way to the Docklands area and Victoria Harbor.
 Along the way I passed several of Melbourne’s beautiful bridges.
 The most interesting of which was the Sandridge Bridge.